keebio/keebio-docs/docs/breeze-rev1.4-build-guide.md

 Place both of the PCBs face up and insert the header pins into the holes for them.

-If your controller has 2 columns of 12 pins instead of 13 pins, use insert the header pins into the lower 12 pins, as the top 2 pins are for battery usage.
+If your controller has 2 columns of 12 pins instead of 13 pins, insert the header pins into the lower 12 pins, as the top 2 pins are for battery usage.

 ### 12 pin columns